-Below you can download the two ranked lists of all countries featured in the Report as at October 2019, when the 2019 edition of the Freedom of Thought Report is published.
+Below you can download the two ranked lists of all countries featured in the Report as at October 2020, when the 2020 edition of the Freedom of Thought Report was finalized for publication.

 The ranking index is an extension of our Ratings System.
 The base score for each country is calculated by adding how many boundary conditions are applied to a country, with more severe boundary conditions adding more weight (green “all-clear” conditions add no weight).
 The higher a country’s base score, the worse that country has performed.
 The ranking is simply the consecutive position of each country’s base score.
 Countries with the same base score therefore share the same position in the ranking.